CAST-projects/scan-build/README.rst

     writing scan_build.egg-info/PKG-INFO
     .......

+If you have the admin rights, please try the following commands

+    $ sudo python ./setup.py install

 If you do not have the rights to install to system directories or if you don't want to, run::